MicrosoftDocs/architecture-center/docs/example-scenario/web/multi-tier-app-service-private-endpoint-content.md

 - App-assigned addresses
 - Azure service endpoints
 - Access restrictions

 For more information, see [App Service networking features](/azure/app-service/networking-features).

 ## Benefits

 These are some benefits of using a private endpoint for your web app:
-- It eliminates public exposure and makes the app more secure.
+- Eliminates public exposure and makes the app more secure.
-- It enables you to create high-security connections from on-premises networks that connect to the virtual network by using a virtual private network (VPN) or Azure ExpressRoute private peering.
+- Enables you to create high-security connections from on-premises networks that connect to the virtual network by using a virtual private network (VPN) or Azure ExpressRoute private peering.
-- It helps prevent data exfiltration.
+- Helps prevent data exfiltration.

 If you only need a secure connection between the virtual network and the web app, you should use a [service endpoint](../../reference-architectures/app-service-web-app/multi-tier-app-service-service-endpoint.yml).
 However, if you need to access the web app from on-premises through an Azure gateway, a regionally peered virtual network, or a globally peered virtual network, use a private endpoint.

 ## Considerations